 Any time another person’s negligence causes you harm, you may file a lawsuit against the negligent party.
-The lawsuit can help you Contact The Carlson Law Firm to schedule your free, no-obligation consultation with a member of our legal team.
+A 3M hearing loss lawsuit can help you get the compensation you deserve.
+Contact The Carlson Law Firm to schedule your free, no-obligation consultation with a member of our legal team.

 Which Service Members have a Claim Against 3M?

 3M was the exclusive manufacturers of earplugs for the U.S. military for those were deployed to a war zone.
 Vets who served in Iraq, Afghanistan or any other war zone would most likely have used these earplugs.

 Millions of service members were issued the Dual-Ended Combat Arms Earplugs.
 As a result, several service members were exposed to damaging sound levels.
 Those who received defective and dangerous earplugs while fighting between 2003-2015 in the following wars:

 - Iraq War

 - War in Somalia